Lag B Omer Interfaith Understanding

 Rabbis interpreted the tragedy as God’s way of admonishing us Jews for our serious lack of respects for one another.
 According to the sages, the miracle that occurred on Lag B’Omer was God’s reminder that genuine respect and appreciation for the differences among us can change the course of history.

-For traditional Jews, Lag B’Omer is the only day in the 49 day Omer period when weddings are permitted.
+This year on Lag B’Omer, it can be the perfect day for traditional Jews, Lag B’Omer is the only day in the 49 day Omer period when weddings are permitted.
 Given the meaning behind the festival, Lag B’Omer is a wonderful day for modern Jewish families to celebrate an interfaith wedding or the anniversary of an interfaith event.

 In Israel, Lag B’Omer is a day for picnics and bonfires.
 In fact, some of these fires are so huge that they can be seen by the satellite cameras thousands of miles up in space.
 Throughout the world, interfaith and inter- denominational families can light their own fires – literally, with the bonding of a camping experience or figuratively by lighting the fire of acceptance and appreciation e among Jews of different backgrounds.